 The Company has a master license agreement with the University of Maryland, Baltimore ("UMB").
 Pursuant to the license agreement, UMB granted an exclusive, worldwide license, with the right to sublicense, under certain patents and patent applications to make, have made, use, sell, offer to sell and import certain anti-androgen steroids, including galeterone, for the prevention, diagnosis, treatment or control of any human or animal disease.
 In addition, UMB granted the Company a first option to receive an exclusive license to UMB's rights in certain improvements to the licensed products.
-The Company has exercised its option and acquired exclusive rights to licensed improvements under three amendments to the license agreement.
+The Company has exercised its option and acquired exclusive rights to licensed improvements under four amendments to the license agreement.
 The Company is obligated to pay UMB an annual maintenance fee of \$10 each year until the first commercial sale of a product developed using the licensed technology.
-The Company is also obligated to make an additional \$50 milestone payment to UMB for each additional investigational new drug application filed for a licensed product and a \$100 milestone payment upon the approval by the U.S. Food and Drug Administration of each new drug application ("NDA") for a licensed product.
-Because none of these milestones has been achieved as of September 30, 2015, no liabilities for such milestone payments have been recorded in the Company's consolidated financial statements.
+The Company is also obligated to make milestone payments of an additional \$50 for the filing of each additional investigational new drug application filed for a licensed product, aggregate milestone payments of up to \$150 associated with the development of a licensed product for a particular non-prostate disease indication, and a \$100 milestone payment upon the approval by the FDA of each NDA for a licensed product.
+There were no milestones achieved during the six months ended June 30, 2016 or 2015.